KristenManning/KristenManning.github.io/index.markdown

 			I learned about the concept of kairos (plural: kairoi), meaning a <a href="https://en.wikipedia.org/wiki/Kairos">critical or opportune moment for action</a>, while reading <a href="https://www.jennyodell.com/writing.html">Jenny Odell's</a> book <a href="https://www.penguinrandomhouse.com/books/672377/saving-time-by-jenny-odell/">Saving Time</a>.
 It stuck with me and came to mind again when reflecting on what sort of consulting business I wanted to build.
 		</p>
 		<p>
-			My goal here is not to grow a huge team of developers or convince lots of folks to do a high volume of work with me.
+			My goal here is not to grow a huge team of developers or convince tons of folks to pay for my services.
 Rather, my intention is to <b>build relationships with startups, small businesses, and individuals, and collaborate during critical moments in their growth journeys</b> - moments that present a unique opportunity for my skillset to advance their goals.
 		</p>
 		<p>
 			If the moment is not right for me to have an outsized impact on your business, then I will do my best to help you find the person who can.
 Let's get to know each other!